-Elizabeth represents clients injured by corporate wrongdoing, with an emphasis on anti-terrorism and human rights litigation.
 Her current practice includes aviation liability cases on behalf of victims and families of the September 11, 2001, airline disasters, as well as the 9/11 Families United to Bankrupt Terrorism multidistrict litigation aiming to bankrupt financiers of al Qaeda and other terrorist groups.
-As a member of the aviation and anti-terrorism practice groups, Elizabeth manages client relations, research and discovery, and trial preparation.

-Elizabeth's role in the 9/11-related litigation led to her representing numerous victims' families at hearings before the September 11th Victim Compensation Fund with Special Master Kenneth Feinberg.
-She has also litigated personal injury and consumer protection cases, including vehicle defect cases, asbestos litigation and lead paint poisoning lawsuits.
+Elizabeth’s role in the 9/11-related litigation led to her representing numerous families at hearings before the September 11th Victim Compensation Fund with Special Master Kenneth Feinberg.
+She has also litigated personal injury and consumer protection cases, including vehicle defect cases, asbestos litigation and lead paint poisoning lawsuits, and has managed client relations, research and discovery, and trial preparation for various litigation teams.

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.